Aerosol interaction with air humidity

 Required education and skills

-- willingness to do experimental work, learn new things and work in a team.
+- willingness to do experimental work, learn new things, and work in a team.

-Co-supervisors: RNDr.
+Consultants: RNDr.
 Ludmila Mašková, Ph.D., Ing.
 Jaroslav Schwarz, CSc.

 Dr. Ing.
 Vladimír Ždímal